Wydałem książkę - Programowanie z Górskim: Junior Python Developer

-Recently I've ran into a small problem - my redshift - an app that I use to adjust my screen color temperature to the time of the day, stopped working.
+What is redshift?
+An app that I use to adjust my screen color temperature to the time of the day, stopped working.
 Back to the main topic.

 As I've found out in the logs, it spits out msg like this: